aspineon/spring-boot-rest-aws/readme.md

 . after this you can verify, easiest way to verify by doing a cURL.

 ## Note
 .
-If you terminate your environment in he aws console then the associated certs are removed and you need to install them again.
+If you terminate your environment in the aws console then the associated certs are removed and you need to install them again.
 .
 These certs expire in 90 days and as far as I know they don't get auto-renewed so you have to renew them again.

 ## The flow, how it works: